 Start?'
 Navigation Page).

-If you unsure which health authority is in your area click here for our provincial map.
+If you are unsure which health authority is in your area, click here for our provincial map.
 For LTCAM Personal

 Care Home Residences and virtual tours, click here.

 A Personal Care Home in Manitoba is a facility dedicated specifically to providing care for those individuals whose long term care needs can no longer be met appropriately at home by the family and/or by supporting community services.
 The insured personal care home program in Manitoba is provided in licensed personal care home facilities designated by the Minister of Health.

 3. When do I need a Personal Care Home and how do I go about getting into one?

 Usually entering a personal care home is a choice that is made after all other alternatives such as family, Home Care or supportive housing have been explored to adequately meet your care needs.
 Your doctor or Home Care worker will refer you to the appropriate place to assist you in applying for a personal care home.

 There is a different process in each of the Regional Health Authorities in Manitoba however the same principals are followed.
 Each person must be seen by a number of professional staff including a doctor who will complete an application and assessment form that will be submitted to a panel.
 A process called paneling takes place where a number of professionals look at your needs and determine which option they could offer to best meet your needs.
 If you qualify for a Personal Care Home they will contact you as soon as possible to assist you in choosing the Care Home you wish to enter.